machingclee/machingclee.github.io/static/media/357-swagger-for-lambdal.3548cf2c.md

 }
 ```

-Note that by default `swagger-ui` arrange them in `descending` order.
+Note that by default `swagger-ui` arranges them in `descending` order.
 To order the controllers correctly let's add:

 ```yml
 # application.yml